If you don’t think “Disney for Adults” is a thing, then think again!

 For more on what to do in Epcot, be sure to read our post on what to do in each country!

-There is no alcohol in Magic Kingdom outside of two restaurants: Be Our Guest and Cinderella’s Royal Table, and they don’t offer any liquor, so it’s best to get your drink on elsewhere.
-The food is also a little less exciting at Magic Kingdom, as it does work to be kid-friendly.
-However, the food is still good!
-Lots of tasty options (especially my favorite: the lobster roll at Columbia Harbour House), but pretty much exclusively American-style eats.
+Be aware that there is no alcohol in Magic Kingdom outside of two restaurants: Be Our Guest and Cinderella’s Royal Table, and they don’t offer any liquor, so it’s best to get your drink on elsewhere.

 Best Disney Restaurants for Adults